rememberSoftwares/gitfaas/README.md

 cd gitfaas\helm_chart
 ```
 Install using Helm :
-You need at least a Git server URL, a username and a way to clone the repo.
+You need at the very least a Git server URL, a username and an authentification method.
 Here we use a personnal token token but you can edit the `helm_chart/values.yaml` to activate SSH keys instead.
 ```
 helm dep update
 helm install gitfaas . -n gitfaas --create-namespace --set app.git.url="<YOUR_REPO_URL>" --set app.git.userName="<A_GIT_USERNAME>" --set app.git.http.personalToken="A_GIT_PERSONNAL_TOKEN"